-(In case you didn’t press play, the video is about a kid who buys a walkman and then sees it for a lower price in the paper.
+(In case you cannot see the video and press play, the video is about a kid who buys a walkman and then sees it for a lower price in the paper.
 His dad makes him go back to the store to make it right.
 Side note: Imagine my surprise years later when I ended up in the same class in college with the child actor from the commercial.)

 That commercial aired in the early 80s and has nothing to do with diabetes, but just like diabetes a lot has changed since the commercial first aired.
 We aren’t really buying portable devices to play our cassette tapes anymore and we certainly aren’t buying them from Circuit City.

 I didn’t have diabetes in the 80s, but I have seen a lot of changes in the world of diabetes in just the past decade.
 One significant change is the number of nonprofit organizations advocating for various causes on behalf of people with diabetes.
 There are organizations dedicated to education, organizations dedicated providing social and emotional support, organizations dedicated to finding a biological cure for diabetes, organizations that are dedicated to supporting artificial pancreas projects, organizations dedicated to preventing new diabetes diagnoses, and organizations that fund a combination of all those things.

 An article recently popped up online that included information about the percentage of money that certain diabetes nonprofit organizations were spending towards research for a cure.
 The number stated did not seem accurate compared to other data that I’ve seen published.
 And it wasn’t accurate – or it was accurate but only based on odd definitions of the data by the organization behind the article.